 A Lord of the Rings TV show is on the way, but it's launch is likely way off in the future and past 2021.
 That comes despite New Zealand allowing film workers back into the country to resume filming following Covid-19-enforced delays.
 That said, given that Amazon spent a gargantuan $250 million on the rights to create five seasons of bewitching high fantasy, we reckon it's going to be worth the wait.

-Amazon is right at the coal face of the so-called golden age of TV and investing millions in content like the Lord of the Rings TV show to stick it to their fellow, and similarly spendthrift, streaming rivals.
-The company is also looking to create the next Game of Thrones phenomenon (there's even an upcoming Game of Thrones prequel), but few source novels have as strong a hold on the popular imagination as Tolkien's The Lord of the Rings.
+In this time of golden age of TV and streaming wars waged between spectacularly spendthrift combatants, the Lord of the Rings TV show may well be the next series to rule them all.
+Amazon are undoubtedly aiming to own the next Game of Thrones (although there is a Game of Thrones prequel on the way), but few sources have as strong a hold on the popular imagination as Tolkien's The Lord of the Rings.